vic-yam/W300522ER-react/README.md

 HW.
-1. go over the components Card + List
+1. finish going over the MUI presentation
-2. do the Card assignment
-3. go over and implement the Layout section
-   1. Box
-   2. Container
-   3. Stack
-   4. Grid
+2. complete the task in the last page in the react-hooks-presentation.pdf presentation